andyhomecode/adsb-lga/README.md

 For piping into other programs, use command-line options:
 - `--flight`: Output only the flight ID of the top sorted entry and exit.
 - `--airline`: Output only the airline name of the top sorted entry and exit.
+- `--route`: Output only the origin IATA code and origin name of the top sorted entry and exit.

 Examples:
 ```
 python adsb-lga.py --flight
 python adsb-lga.py --airline
+python adsb-lga.py --route
 ```

 ### Display Script with Figlet